 pAwx, t = y=1npAy × Nyy=1nNy

 where pAyis the frequency of the dominant allele in population y.
-Assuming no LD, we performed the above process separately for both dominant alleles (i.e. CYP79D15 and Li).
+Assuming no LD (see selection above), we performed the above process separately for both dominant alleles (i.e. CYP79D15 and Li).
 For scenario (1) described above, we simulated 13 migration rates (m = 0; 0.001; 0.0025; 0.005; 0.01; 0.02; 0.035; 0.05; 0.1; 0.2; 0.35; 0.5, 1.0) to explore the full range of migration rates that can influence the formation and maintenance of clines via drift.
 Note that these values represent the maximum proportion of alleles exchanged between populations, which occurs among adjacent populations.
 To minimize the number of simulations performed in scenario (2), we simulated three migration rates: m = 0, 0.01, and 0.05, representing no, low, and high migration, respectively, and corresponding to levels of gene flow that resulted in substantial decreases in the strength of clines in scenario (1).
+We used these same migration rates in all additional simulated cases that explored the combined effects of drift, selection and migration, regarless of how drift was manipulated (Table 2).

 Analyses

-We performed 1000 iterations for each of the simulated scenarios listed in table 3.
+We performed 1000 iterations for each of the simulated scenarios listed in Table 2.
 For each iteration, we ran a linear regression using within-population HCN frequency as the response variable and distance from the urban-most population (i.e. patch 40) as the predictor.
-For simulations involving complete colonization of the landscape (i.e. drift scenario 1 above), this regression was performed using HCN frequencies at generation 250, although the generation chosen for analysis has no qualitative effect on the results presented here.
+For simulations involving complete colonization of the landscape (i.e. drift scenario 1 above), this regression was performed using HCN frequencies at generation 250, consistent with the age of many large north American cities.
+Note however that our results are no contingent on the generation chosen for analysis as any generation between 50 and 500 produces qualitatively similar results.
 For simulations involving serial founder effects (i.e. drift scenario 2 above), we ran this regression in the first generation after the entire matrix became filled with populations.
 Once again, the generation chosen for analysis has no qualitative effect on our results.
 In both cases, each regression can have one of three possible outcomes: (1) A positive cline, representing significantly (P < 0.05) higher rural than urban HCN frequencies.
 These clines are consistent in direction with the urban-rural cyanogenesis clines reported by Thompson et al. (2016); (2) a negative cline, representing significantly higher urban than rural HCN frequencies, and (3) no cline (i.e. P > 0.05).
 For each simulated scenario, we report the proportion of significantly positive and negative clines in addition to the mean slope across all 1000 iterations.
 We explore how these proportions and the mean slope are affected by varying levels of drift, migration and selection.

 Table 2: Parameters used in our simulations and the evolutionary mechanism they control.